 Read more details about other attractions in Budapest Castle District.

-If you prefer walking, you can take the steps leading down form Buda Castle to Clark Ádám tér or one of the winding streets at the foot of the hill.
+The Funicular (Budavári sikló) takes you down from the hill to Clark Ádám tér in a few minutes

+- or one of the winding streets at the foot of the hill.

 Near the Pest end of the Chain Bridge stand two architectural masterpieces on Széchenyi Square

-the Hungarian Academy of Sciences,
+- the Hungarian Academy of Sciences,

-and the Art-Nouveau Gresham Palace that gives home to the luxury Four Seasons Hotel.
+- and the Art-Nouveau Gresham Palace that gives home to the luxury Four Seasons Hotel.

 Vörösmarty Square and Váci Street

 Walk down along the river on the Danube Promenade and turn onto Deák Street at the Vigadó Hall.
-The street takes you to Vörösmarty Square, the heart of Budapest.

 The white Carrara statue of the famous 19th century poet, Mihály Vörösmarty, dominates the square.

-Sit in for a cup of fresh café with a slice of delicious Hungarian cake and absorb the traditional coffee house aura.
+Sit in for a cup of coffee (prepared now from freshly roasted, farm-selected beans) with a slice of delicious Hungarian cake (the Dobos torte or Gerbaud cake are both delicious) and absorb the traditional coffee house aura.